-But dairy issues aside, it’s the date paste that makes these cookies special.
+Date paste makes Vegan Date Paste Chocolate Chip Cookies special.
 It not only adds flavor and sweetness, but provides a little bulk, gives the cookies a nice shape and helps keep them soft.
-Making it requires an extra step, but it's worth it.
-The recipe I use is from The Healthy Baker, and I use my food processor since still don't have a fancy blender.
+Making the date paste is an extra step, but it's worth it.
+The date paste recipe I use is from The Healthy Baker, and I use my food processor since still don't have a fancy blender.

 This recipe is fun to play with, so I hope you try it as written and then go on to make your own changes.
 If you do, let me know!
 And I hope you try the date paste, too.

-- 1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon vanilla

-- 2/3 cup dark chocolate chips OR milk if not vegan
+- ½ cup dark chocolate chips OR milk if not vegan

 - Whisk together the flour, baking soda, baking powder and salt.
 Set aside.

 - Put your mixing bowl on the scale and set the tare to zero.
 Add 100 grams of Earth Balance Soy Free right out of the tub or another vegan butter (make sure it's the kind with 100 calories per tablespoon).
 Add the following ingredients, setting tare to zero each time: 100 grams brown sugar, 20 grams date paste or date syrup and 20 grams full fat coconut milk.
 Add vanilla.